Teacher's Guide: Event Objects Notes

 The KeyEventNuances activity is designed to encourage students to explore the differences between the events associated with different keybinding functions along several dimensions.
 The primary issues to explore relate to "if" and "when" events fire.
 For example, keypress and keydown fire prior to keyup, and keypress will not fire at all when the arrow keys are pressed.
 The event object's timeStamp

-property can be helpful for documenting the sequencing of the different events with respect to time, and to exploring the timing of automatically re-firing events (as happens when keypress and keydown are pressed and held, rather than immediately released).
-Finally, studnets might also explore how modifier keys, such as shift or control, affect the values of event object properties.
+property can be helpful for documenting the sequencing of the different events for a given keyboard action and for exploring the timing of automatically re-firing events (as happens when keypress and keydown are pressed and held, rather than immediately released).
+Finally, students might also explore how modifier keys, such as shift or control, affect the values of event object properties.

 The lesson provides this example solution to the KeyEventNuances activity.
 It's approach focuses on a narrow subset of event object properties (key